ScotGovAnalysis/RtoSQLServer/README.md

 If you are working within the Scottish Government, the package can be installed in the same way as other R packages internally.

-The R package can be installed directly from Github or locally from zip.
+Alternatively, the package can be installed directly from Github or locally from zip.
 To install directly from GitHub:

 ``` r
 remotes::install_github("DataScienceScotland/rtosqlserver", upgrade = "never")
 ```

-If the above does not work, install by downloading:
+If the above does not work, install from manual download:

 1. Download the [zip of the
     repository](https://github.com/DataScienceScotland/RtoSQLServer/archive/refs/heads/main.zip)